spectrochempy/spectrochempy/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Close the #xxxx (optional)
 - [ ] Tests have been added (mostly required)
-- [ ] If dependencies have been updated, the script `.scripts/create_requirements.py`
-      has been executed.
-- [ ] The docstrings have been tested with the script `script/validate_docstrings.py`.
+- [ ] `.ci/templates/dependencies.tmpl`file has been updated with new dependencies
-- [ ] User-visible changes (including notable bug fixes) have been documented in `CHANGELOG.md` <font size=1>*(Changes relevant to developers only are generally not needed in CHANGELOG as they are apparent in commit messages and PR comments)*</font>
+- [ ] User-visible changes (including notable bug fixes) have been documented in `whatsnew/changelog.rst`
 - [ ] The new API methods have been included in a section of `docs/userguide/reference/index.rst`.
 - [ ] If you are a new contributor, you have added your name (affiliation and ORCID if you have one) in the .zenodo.json in the field contributors field. <font size=1>*Be careful